 Payment Methods (Remittance)

-- E-Payments: Once logged into your account online, a valid checking/savings account ($1 processing fee) or a credit/debit card (2.65% processing fee) can be used.
+- E-Payments: Once logged into your account online, a valid checking/savings account or a credit/debit card (2.65% processing fee) can be used.
 We currently accept Visa, MasterCard, Discover, and American Express.
 Online payments may be made until 6 p.m.
-CST the last day of the month.
+CST the last day of each month.

 - Payment by mail: All checks and money orders should be made payable to Vanderbilt University, Office of Student Accounts, 110 21st Avenue South, Suite 100, Nashville, TN 37203.
 Payments mailed are applied as of the date they are received in the Office of Student Accounts, so please allow enough time for delivery.

-- Payment in person: Payments can be made in person directly to the Office of Student Accounts located in room 100 in the Baker Building located at 110 21st Avenue South, Suite 100, Nashville, TN 37203.
+- Payment in person: Payments (Cash and Check only) can be made in person directly to the Office of Student Accounts located in room 100 in the Baker Building located at 110 21st Avenue South, Suite 100, Nashville, TN 37203.

 - Domestic Wire Transfers: To request wiring instructions, please contact the Office of Student Accounts by phone at 1-800-288-1144 or by email at email@example.com.